 “Materials science won me over because of the interdisciplinary nature of the field,” Liz says.
 “Materials science is on the interface of chemistry, physics and engineering, making it a very applied science.
 I love the hands-on learning in classes and the natural transfer of knowledge from the classroom to the ‘real’ world.”

-In 2015, Liz was one of two Blugolds to win a Goldwater Scholarship, an award given to only the top science, math and engineering students in the country.
+Liz won a Goldwater Scholarship, an award given to only the top science, math and engineering students in the country.

 “Being recognized among the top performing students from prestigious universities across the nation was incredible,” Liz says of the honor.
 “This really gave me confidence in my abilities as a scientist and in my potential to make a lasting impact in the scientific world.”

-After she graduates May 21, Liz will begin her Ph.D. program in polymer science and engineering at the University of Massachusetts-Amherst.
+Liz is currently in the Ph.D. program in polymer science and engineering at the University of Massachusetts-Amherst.
 Once she earns her doctorate, she hopes to pursue a career in research and development in industry or a government lab.

 While she’s earned national honors for her academics, Liz also has gained kudos nationally as a student athlete.

 She’s a three-time National Association of Collegiate Gymnastics Coaches Association/Women Scholastic All-American and two-time MVP gymnast, who also acquired many Wisconsin Intercollegiate Athletics Conference honors.